 1. Do Your Homework: Planning First

-Plan your ecommerce product page design first by mapping out all elements you're going to put on your product page.
+Plan your product page for eCommerce website design first by mapping out all elements you're going to put on your product page.
 Each element should serve a purpose, provide a specific piece of needed information, and play a role in moving the page’s visitors deeper into the buyer's journey.

 Efforts put into planning will pay off when you need to decide which element you should give priority to, or which elements can be used for A/B tests to boost conversion rate.

 You can start your planning by paying a quick visit to Nielsen Norman Group Categorization of What to Include on Product Page:

 At an absolute minimum, product pages must have these core components.

 Nice to Have

 Shoppers generally expect and appreciate these elements on product pages, but not all sites and apps need each of these.